Rubayet19/personal-api-dashboard/memory.md

 - Real-time dashboard updates when API keys are modified
 - Optimized layout with improved visual hierarchy
 - User profile interface with flexible design for future authentication services
+- Modal-based authentication for an improved user experience

 All requirements from the project specification have been met, creating a fully functional personal API dashboard.